sh13y/GR-Installment-Manager/README.md

 - **Payment Tracking**: See exactly who owes what and when payments are due

 ### 🛒 Sales & Inventory
-- **Product Catalog**: Manage your tire inventory with detailed product information
+- **Product Catalog**: Manage your inventory with detailed product information
 - **Sales Recording**: Record sales transactions with automatic inventory updates
-- **Stock Monitoring**: Never run out of tires again with real-time stock alerts
+- **Stock Monitoring**: Never run out of stock again with real-time inventory alerts
 - **Sales History**: Complete transaction history with detailed breakdowns

 ### 💰 Payment Management